aterza/essentia-ruby/README.md

 # Essentia

 Essentia is an open-source library and tools for audio and music analysis, description and synthesis.
-Essentia-Ruby is a Ruby gem wrapping Essentia.

 ## Installation